KARWorkshop/KAR-Gecko-ASM/CT_CustomInput/README.md

 - LR No Jump Or Charge || disables L and R from jumping and charging

 - DPad No Move || disables using the D Pad to move

+- Press Y To Quick Spin || press Y to quick spin